-- Be willing to participate in the internship experience in accordance with the standards specified in this manual - Co-develop Work Plan with student and complete Agency portion of the Work Plan Agreement - Provide student (if not a current employee of agency) a proper orientation to the company/organization and exposure to the majority of items listed in "Program Content" - Complete, sign, and return the mid-term and final evaluation forms by the due date requested by Faculty Coordinator - Provide a safe work space - Provide any supplies or materials that are necessary for completion of internship duties - Be available to student as questions or challenges arise
+- Be willing to participate in the internship experience in accordance with the standards specified in this manual. - Co-develop Work Plan with student and complete Agency portion of the Work Plan Agreement. - Sign Memorandum of Agreement with LC State. - Provide student (if not a current employee of agency) a proper orientation to the company/organization and exposure to the majority of items listed in "Program Content". - Complete, sign, and return the mid-term and final evaluation forms by the due date requested by Faculty Coordinator. - Provide a safe workspace. - Provide any supplies or materials that are necessary for completion of internship duties. - Be available to student as questions or challenges arise.